Why Do So Many People Get Denied SSDI?

 Frequently Asked Questions

-Approximately 65% of initial SSDI applications receive denials, though many successful applicants receive approval through the appeals process within 6-24 months.
+Approximately 65% of initial SSDI applications receive denials, though many applicants pursue appeals, which can take additional time depending on individual circumstances

 Yes, you can file appeals within 60 days of denial or submit entirely new applications.
 Appeals often have higher success rates when supported by additional medical evidence.